Infiniti QX80: Overview

 The exterior of the production version is largely inspired by the QX Monograph Concept.
 The third generation QX80 is the first to use the brand's "Artistry in Motion" design language.
 There is a signature double arch grille inspired by organic shapes of the bamboo forest, multi-element LED daytime running lights with a bamboo forest motif, an illuminated Infiniti logo with a 3D-effect, flushed door handles, blacked-out door pillars and a full-width LED taillight bar that features over 300 LEDs.
-The interior has two 14.3-inch displays for the driver's instrument cluster and the main Infiniti InTouch infotainment system with Google built-in.
+The interior has two 14.3-inch displays for the driver's digital instrument cluster and the main Infiniti InTouch infotainment system with Google built-in.
 Below the infotainment system, is an additional 9-inch touchscreen display (that uses haptic feedback) for the climate controls, front seat cooling and heating functions and the drive mode selection.
+Massaging seats are also available.
 The automatic transmission is operated by push buttons instead of traditional gear lever.
-Other interior features are a 64-color Personalized Ambient Lighting with light pipes on the dashboard and door panels, Biometric Cooling for the second-row seats, colored heads-up display, heated third row seats, Journey Diary functionality which can save photo and video footage from the front and in-car cameras, and a Klipsch audio system.
+Other interior features are a 64-color Personalized Ambient Lighting with light pipes on the dashboard and door panels, Biometric Cooling for the second-row seats, colored heads-up display, heated third row seats, Journey Diary functionality which can save photo and video footage from the front and in-car cameras, and a Klipsch audio system with speakers in the front headrests.

 The QX80 debuts a world’s first feature called Front Wide View, which provides wide 170-degree camera views on the side of vehicle on both 14.3 in screens allows for around parked vehicles or corners in tight areas.

 All QX80 models are powered by a 3.5-liter twin-turbocharged V6 gasoline engine producing 450 hp and 516 lbft of torque paired with a 9-speed automatic transmission, with the choice between RWD and an Infiniti All-mode 4WD system.

 The QX80 was launched in the Middle Eastern markets on 8 November 2024.

+Although built in Japan for export, several Z63 QX80s are re-imported back into Japan and sold as grey imports.